melisasaygin/SpeechDetection/README.md

 # SpeechDetection
-This repository contains the machine learning analysis scripts as well as the final best models deployed for speech detection, and is associated to the following paper: (citation to be added).
+This repository contains the machine learning analysis scripts as well as the final best models deployed for speech activity detection using different biosignal based methods.
+It is associated to the following paper: (to be added).

+The abbreviations found